-Name of facility:

-Location of facility:
+Name of facility: Location of facility:

-Mailing address of facility (if different from l location):
+Mailing address of facility (if different from location):

-Telephone number: Fax x number:
+Telephone number: Fax number:

-Email Address: mail of owner/pers son having the p possession, care or c control of the
+Email Address:

+facility:

-Name and contact phone an nd email of Pest Co ontrol Manager:
+Name and contact phone and email of Pest Control Manager:

-Intended Canadian province es for sales of prod duced grapevine es:
+Intended Canadian provinces for sales of produced grapevines:

-I, nd understood all the sell grapevine in the facility accessible websited. the conditions and aursery stock, Vincole of Practice regulated common compliance with immediately notifity.
-I will allow nd obligations it is spp., in accordance. odities if notified by the CGCN-RCCV of the CGCN-RCCV to the name and local nce with the y the CGNC- Interim CCV if viruses or ation of my facility
+I, the owner/person in possession, care, or control of the abovenamed nursery have read and understood all the conditions and obligations stated herein by which I may sell grapevine nursery stock, Vitis spp., in accordance with the CGCN-RCCV Interim Verification Program Code of Practice.

+I agree to immediately suspend shipment of regulated commodities if notified by the CGNC-RCCV that the designated facility is in non-compliance with the CGCN-RCCV Interim Verification Program Code of Practice.
+I will immediately notify the CGCN-RCCV if viruses or any other regulated pests are found in the facility.
+I will allow the name and location of my facility to be included on a publicly accessible website list of nurseries approved under the CGCN-RCCV Interim Verification Program.

-Dated, Province of 20 at
+Dated, 20 at ,

+Province of

+Applicant's Signature

-Applicant's Signature Facility and Preventative C participation by: ontrol Plan evalua ntion completed and facility recomn nended for
+Facility and Preventative Control Plan evaluation of participation by: completed and facility recommended for

 Authorized CGCN-RCCV Official: Date:

-Facility registration number r:
+Facility registration number:

 Application approved by:

 Authorized CGCN-RCCV Official Date: